Knowing how to apply beard oil is the one thing that sets us apart from the rest.

 Move your hands in a downward motion from your cheek bones to the base of your beard several times, being careful to cover all the hair.
 After you’ve done this, switch to an upwards motion.

-4) Grab a Beard Comb or Brush
+4) Grab a Boar Bristle Beard Brush